Capital punishment by the United States federal government: History

 The Crimes Act of 1790 defined some capital offenses: treason, murder, robbery, piracy, mutiny, hostility against the United States, counterfeiting, and aiding the escape of a capital prisoner.
-The first federal execution was that of Thomas Bird on June 25, 1790, due to his committing "murder on the high seas".
+The first federal execution was that of Thomas Bird on June 25, 1790, for committing "murder on the high seas", after he murdered his captain while serving on a slave ship.

 The use of the death penalty in U.S. territories was handled by federal judges and the U.S. Marshal Service.

 Historically, members of the U.S. Marshals Service conducted all federal executions.
 Pre-Furman executions by the federal government were normally carried out within the prison system of the state in which the crime was committed.
 Only in cases where the crime was committed in a territory, the District of Columbia, or a state without the death penalty was it the norm for the court to designate the state in which the death penalty would be carried out, as the federal prison system did not have an execution facility.

 The last pre-Furman federal execution took place on March 15, 1963, when Victor Feguer was executed for kidnapping and murder, after President John F. Kennedy denied clemency.

 Capital punishment was halted in 1972 after the Furman v.
 Georgia decision but was once again permitted under the Gregg v.
 Georgia decision in 1976.

 In the late 1980s, Senator Alfonse D'Amato, from New York State, sponsored a bill to make certain federal drug crimes eligible for the death penalty as he was frustrated by the lack of a death penalty in his home state.
 The Anti-Drug Abuse Act of 1988 restored the death penalty under federal law for drug offenses and some types of murder.
 President Bill Clinton signed the Violent Crime Control and Law Enforcement Act, expanding the federal death penalty in 1994.
 In response to the Oklahoma City bombing, the Antiterrorism and Effective Death Penalty Act of 1996 was passed in 1996.
 Federal Correctional Complex, Terre Haute became the only federal prison to execute people and one of only three prisons to hold federally condemned people.

 The federal death penalty applies even in areas without a state death penalty since federal criminal law is the same for the entire country and is enforced by federal courts, rather than by state courts.
 From 1988 to October 2019, federal juries gave death sentences to eight convicts in places without a state death penalty when the crime was committed and tried.

-The federal death penalty is also applicable for any crime involving the killing of a United States national even if such killing occurred outside of the United States.
+The federal death penalty is also applicable for any crime involving the murder of a United States national outside of the United States, if the crime is intended to, as per 18 USC 2332, "coerce, intimidate, or retaliate against a government or a civilian population."

 Timothy McVeigh was executed on June 11, 2001, for his involvement in the Oklahoma City bombing, where 168 people were killed.
 The first federal execution since 1963, it was broadcast on a closed circuit-television to survivors and victims' families.